 Given high numbers of legislative procedures entering into Trilogue, there is a public interest in the process as expressed by the inquiry of the EU Ombudsman.
 Depending on the decision of Business Owners it may result in a need to integrate some of the Trilogue Table versions into a publication systems by any of the negotiation parties.

-As the structured approach to the content would also cascade into other technical aspects, there will be more data around the content, some of which could be purely technical one.
+As the structured approach to the content would also cascade into other technical aspects, there will be more data around the content, some of which could be purely technical ones.
 Before any potential content publication there should be a study on what of the additional data apart of the content should be.

 Benefits and costs analysis